ferdinandvanwyk/transp_to_gs2/README.md

 Input:
 -----
 * Takes the name of the TRANSP file as first command line input
-* Second command line input is radial location of output
+* Second command line input is radial location of output (will interpolate)
+* Third command line input is time for output (will not interpolate)

 Output:
 -------